 During the summer months between May and September, you will find dry, sunny weather and calmer seas on the east coast and northern areas (whilst the west and southwest have more rain and rougher seas).
 In contrast, if you are travelling to Sri Lanka in the winter between October and February, the west and south west will enjoy better weather and calmer sea conditions because the monsoon season hits the east and north at this time of year.

-3. The Three S’s: Surfing, Snorkelling & Scuba Diving
+3. Sri Lanka is a Great Place for Surfing, Snorkelling & Scuba Diving

 If you love the ocean like us, you will love Sri Lanka.
 It has some great spots to surf, snorkel and scuba dive whether you are a beginner or have more experience than most.